jimmo/ncss-embedded/chapters/9-advanced-components.md

 ![I2C](images/i2c.png)

-Each device has it's own unique address, that is either fixed for the device or configured.
+Each device has its own unique address, that is either fixed for the device or configured.

 To connect to devices, first you need to initialise the `i2c` module: